zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\end{bmatrix}.
 $$

 It is both diagonal and independent of the azimuthal angle \\(\phi\\).
-This is consistent with the general scattering theory of spherical particles which we have briefly encountered in Section 15.
+This is consistent with the predictions of the general scattering theory of spherical particles of Section 15.

 We can study the angular dependence of the scattering matrix by analyzing the polar functions \\(\pi_{1,n}\\) and \\(\tau_{1,n}\\) defined in Equation 17.68.
-Using Equations 17.54 and 17.55, it can be shown that the polar functions satisfy the recurrence relations
+Using the definition of the associated Legendre polynomials (Equations 17.54 and 17.55), it can be shown that the polar functions satisfy the recurrence relations

 $$ \tag{18.7}
 \begin{aligned}